Rev. Dr Sarita WIlson-Anderson

 Bi-Annually, Ministry in Motion hosts “Dance the Word,” a liturgical dance conference.
 Each year over 200 dancers attend the conference, which offers workshops in healing through dance, embodied prayer, warfare dance, prophetic dance, praise and worship dance, choreography, step, pageantry and flags and banners and much more.
 She has ministered and choreographed for national recording artists Kurt Carr and Brian Courtney Wilson.
 Additionally she serves as the TN Chairperson of the National Liturgical Dance Network.
 Most recently she became Connectional Director of Dance for the Music and Christian Arts Ministries (MCAM) Division of the African Methodist Episcopal (AME) Church.

-Dr. Sarita is as a Board Certified Chaplain and a certified grief counselor.
-She is employed with Le Bonheur Children’s Hospital as the Director of Spiritual Care and co-chair of Diversity, Equity and Inclusion.
-Her work in chaplaincy has afforded her the opportunity to serve as a consultative resource to the greater Memphis community on grief, resiliency training, cultural humility, self-care and other spiritual care related issues.
-In 2022, she founded Women of Color in Chaplaincy, a Sister Circle ro support women who work in professional chaplaincy.
+Rev. Dr. Sarita is a Board Certified Chaplain and a certified grief counselor.
+Currently, she serves as the Director of Spiritual Care at Le Bonheur Children’s Hospital and co-chairs the Diversity, Equity, and Inclusion committee.
+Through her work in chaplaincy, she has become a valuable resource for the greater Memphis community, focusing on topics such as grief, resiliency training, cultural humility, self-care, and other spiritual care issues.
+In 2022, she founded Women of Color in Chaplaincy, a Sister Circle dedicated to supporting women in professional chaplaincy.

-She is a cum laude graduate of Howard University, and received her Masters of Divinity from Payne Theological Seminary.
-She completed doctoral studies at Argosy University, receiving her Ed.D. in Pastoral Community Counseling.
-Her researched focused on the benefits of liturgical dance on self-report depression and anxiety.
-She is married to Eddie Anderson III.
-She is also a proud spiritual and heart mother of many, and has two daughters by birth.
-Additionally she is a member of Delta Sigma Theta Sorority, Incorporated.
+She graduated cum laude from Howard University and earned her Master of Divinity from Payne Theological Seminary.
+She completed her doctoral studies at Argosy University, obtaining an Ed.D. in Pastoral Community Counseling, with research focused on the impact of liturgical dance on self-reported depression and anxiety.
+She is married to Eddie Anderson III and, while she is a proud spiritual and heart mother to many, she also has two biological daughters.
+Additionally, Rev. Dr. Sarita is a member of Delta Sigma Theta Sorority, Incorporated.